Office of Vital Records

 - a parent’s place of birth

-Birth, death or marriage certificates, military discharge forms, and court orders must be issued by a government office – certified documents usually have a stamp or seal on them.
+Certified | Birth, death, or marriage certificates, military discharge forms, and court orders must be issued by a government office.
+Certified documents usually have a stamp or seal on them. |

-Supporting documentation must be in English or translated into English.
-A qualified translator must translate documents in other languages (birth certificates, marriage certificates, and other records) into English; the translator must sign the translation in front of a notary public.
+In English | Authenticated means documents must be in English or translated into English.
+A qualified translator must translate the document and sign it in front of a notary public. |

 - Authenticated U.S. school record or official school transcript